 Keep reading for a detailed look at our top FSBO website recommendations.
 But, if you want commission savings without the hassle of selling your home yourself, Clever can connect you with a top-rated listing agent — and pre-negotiate steep discounts for you.

-Zillow has been around since 2004 and is among the nation’s leading real estate sites.
-Even though it’s not a FSBO-specific site, they have features that allow sellers to list FSBO properties.
-It’s also free to use and allows you to easily manage your property from any device.
+Zillow is one of the leading real estate sites.
+Even though it’s not a FSBO-specific site, they have features that allow sellers to post for sale by owner properties.
+It’s free to list a house on Zillow, and you can easily manage your property from any device.

 Trulia is another real estate site that is very popular among buyers and sellers.
 What sets Trulia apart from other sites is how they categorize listings.
 A buyer can search for homes in their preferred region or anywhere in the country, and categorize their search results by features like homes with hardwood floors or Victorian style exteriors.
 Homes are also sorted by neighborhood crime rates, popularity, and location.

 As a seller, all of these features come in handy because you can highlight qualities about your house that set you apart from other sellers.
 When it comes time to list your home for sale, Trulia directs you to their partner site, Zillow, and then the rest gets handled by Trulia.
 Now you have your listing automatically applied to do different high-traffic real estate sites.